TheAnister/webpage-viewer/README.md

 # Description
 Combining all your favourite search engines into one, simple, easy-to-use tool.
 Set your default search engine, and search any query you like, or open up a website using prefixes: 'https', 'www'.
 You can even check your search history, or even re-create your webpage using text in python!
 You even have the option to input your querys into GUI or console!
+It even saves your settings on your hard drive so YOU don't have to remember!
 What's great is that it is open source!

 # Releases
 You can view all releases with their release notes at https://github.com/TheAnister/webpage-viewer/releases/